 Those types of things were my reasons.
 Bad sites and bad teaching.
 God of the gaps.
 Poor critical thinking.
 What I wrote is the result.

 I was near the end of my plight.
 I was emotionally exhausted and frustrated.
 I was tired of talking to myself and calling it prayer.
 I knew my experiences of God can be explained naturalistically.
 That doesn’t mean it was proven they weren’t, but why would I think supernatural if I don’t have a reason to?
 So I prayed one more time: “God, if you don’t reveal yourself, I’m out.
 If you exist, you have to show me.”

 Then a website popped into my head.
 It was a website that my friend told me about a year or two earlier, which I had immediately forgot about because I didn’t really care: www.reasonablefaith.org.

 I absorbed that website.
 First, it’s run by an actual scholar and not some blogger (btw, if I’m your source, I’m flattered, but please verify my ideas with actual scholars).
 The site not only had articles providing scholarly arguments and responses, but a Q&A where answers to emailed-in questions were provided.
 And there’s debates.
-Debates are a great forum because you can see both sides of an argument side by side.
+Debates are a great forum because you can see both sides of an argument side by side; albeit in snapshot form.